Charles Bean: Early career

 In 1910, the SMH sent Bean to London as its representative.
-He travelled via America writing a series of articles about the development of the cities he visited and the provision of open spaces.
+He travelled via America, writing a series of articles about the development of the cities he visited and the provision of open spaces.
 While in England, he continued this interest and took the opportunity to visit town planning experiments.
 In Scotland he was able to witness the building of the newly-established Australian fleet's flagship, HMAS Australia, and the cruisers HMAS Melbourne and Sydney.
 His despatches to the SMH describing their construction were later incorporated in Flagships Three which was published in 1913.

-Early in 1913, Bean returned to Sydney as a leader-writer for the SMH., continuing to write about town planning and the steps that should be taken to control the city’s future development.
+Early in 1913, Bean returned to Sydney as a leader-writer for the SMH, continuing to write about town planning and the steps that should be taken to control the city's future development.
 Among his initiatives was his call for a Chair of Town Planning and Architecture at Sydney University and for the resumption of land to allow a necessary expansion of the city's railways.

 Bean's "The Great Rivers" series for the SMH was published in May 1914.
-At the outbreak of World War I, he was investigating social conditions in Aboriginal communities with a view to publishing a series of articles on that topic.
-By mid-1914, however, he was writing a daily commentary on the crisis in Europe.
+At the outbreak of World War I, he was investigating social conditions in Aboriginal communities, intending to publish a series of articles on that topic.
+By mid-1914 however, he was writing a daily commentary on the crisis in Europe.